 VRS is an optional feature designed to disable a vehicle during a carjacking event.
 It must be programmed in the features menu and the Failsafe Starter Kill must be installed for it to work properly.
-For operational instructions when testing VRS refer to the Owner's Guide.
+For operational instructions when testing VRS refer to the owner's manual.